-I’m a thirty-something guy from Thunder Bay, Ontario who has been researching the history of this small railway since 1994.
+I’m a forty-something guy from Thunder Bay, Ontario who has been researching the history of this small railway since 1994.
 I first became interested in the PD or Pee Dee Railway (as it’s commonly called) way back in the fall of 1990, but I really did not begin any formal research on it until four years later.
 Since then I’ve been hooked, and my plans are to write a book at some point in the future.
-That might seem a bit strange, given that there is already a book out there about the railway, but I feel that there is still so much to say about it.
-I guess this is one of the reasons why I started this blog, so people can see what is new with my research efforts.
-I do occasionally hijack this blog for some personal or history related stuff.
+In the meantime, I’m currently finishing up a book on the Pigeon River Lumber Company, and have begun serious exploration on the former CN Kinghorn Subdivision.
+The site is an opportunity to showcase some of the research that I’ve done on area railways and related industries, as well as to keep everyone updated on my efforts via the blog, which I occasionally hijack for some personal or history related stuff.

 Daniel Postlethwaite